Howard Name Meaning: Discover the Origins and Significance of the Name

 As you can see, the name Howard has been given to a diverse group of individuals who have made their mark in various fields, including business, politics, sports, and the arts.

-See also Malik Name Meaning: Discover the Origins and Symbolism Behind the Name
+See also Marisa Name Meaning: Origin and Significance of the Name

 Howard in Literature and Arts